femboyfin/dbdideas/survivor_perks.md

 - No longer affects Recovery speed
   - Noticeable decreases perk strength and prevents using this secondary effect too oppressively in combination with other anti-slugging perks aggressively.
 - Now activates after 40 seconds of remaining stationary in one Dying State, allowing you to recover yourself once per Trial
-  - Sizable nerf, giving the killer plenty of time to ensure they aren't going to end up in a "let them get picked up, or pick up and get pallet saved" situation, while still leaving the perk effective in extreme slugging situations.
+  - Sizable nerf, giving the killer plenty of time to ensure they aren't going to end up in a "let them get picked up, or pick up and get pallet rescued" situation, while still leaving the perk effective in extreme slugging situations.
 This number is also notably greater than the duration of our adjusted Decisive Strike timer, meaning this lose-lose situation has been lessen significantly.

 ## [Up the Ante](<https://deadbydaylight.wiki.gg/wiki/Up_the_Ante>) 📉 🗑️ 🧑‍🤝‍🧑